Genuine quantum scars in many-body spin systems: IV) Classical fidelity

 Consider a point $\{\bm{s}_j\}$ of the classical phase space.
-A perturbation of this point is obtained by rotating each spin by an angle $\theta_j$ drawn at random from a Gaussian distribution with standard deviation $\Delta \ll 1$.
+A perturbation of this point is obtained by rotating each spin by an angle $\theta_j$ drawn at random from a Gaussian distribution with standard deviation $\Delta = 10^{-5}$ (almost identical results are obtained for any $\Delta \ll 1$, provided that the time averaging is performed over a time $\gg \frac{1}{\lambda} \log \Delta$).
 Considering many such perturbations we obtain an ensemble of phase-space points $\{\bm{s}_j^{(r)}\}$, with $r = 1,2,\dots,R$, that are closely localized around the reference point $\{\bm{s}_j\}$.
 By classically time evolving the ensemble, we obtain the corresponding classical time-averaged projection